Share This Article

 Medications that may cause constipation

-Some commonly used medications can cause or worsen constipation in older adults, for example:
+Some commonly used medications can worsen or cause severe constipation in older adults, for example:

 • Antihistamines